Florida Board of Education approves controversial standards for teaching Black history

 Florida’s Board of Education approved new rules for teaching Black history in the state Wednesday, prompting immediate backlash from critics who describe the updated standards as “a big step backward.”

-The new guidelines come after the state passed a controversial education law, which required lessons on race be taught in an “objective” manner that does not seek to “indoctrinate or persuade students to a particular point of view.”
-The state also prohibited a pilot Advanced Placement high school course on African American studies in early 2023, saying it violated state law and “lacks educational value.”
+The guidelines follow the state’s enacting of a controversial education law that requires lessons on race be taught in an “objective” manner that does not seek to “indoctrinate or persuade students to a particular point of view.”
+The state also prohibited a pilot Advanced Placement high school course on African American studies earlier this year, saying it violated state law and “lacks educational value.”

 The updated standards on African American history instruction include “benchmark clarifications” to provide additional guidance to teachers on specific topics for instruction.
-One updated standard that has, in particular, come under fire directs teachers to include instruction on “how slaves developed skills which, in some instances, could be applied for their personal benefit.”
+One updated standard that has drawn particularly strong outcry directs teachers to include instruction on “how slaves developed skills which, in some instances, could be applied for their personal benefit.”

 Another “benchmark clarification” under increased scrutiny directs teachers to include instruction on “acts of violence perpetrated against and by African Americans” when teaching about the growth and destruction of Black communities during Reconstruction and beyond.
-Among the examples listed as an act of violence was the 1920 Ocoee Massacre, when dozens of African Americans were killed when they went to vote.
+Among the examples listed as an act of violence was the 1920 Ocoee (Fla.)
+Massacre in which dozens of African Americans were killed when they went to vote.

-The Florida Education Association, the statewide teachers union, slammed these standards and others in a statement issued Wednesday as “a big step backward.”
+The Florida Education Association, the statewide teachers union, slammed these standards and others as “a big step backward.”

 “The Florida State Board of Education today adopted new African American history standards.
-In doing so, they confirmed many of the worst fears educators had when the Stop Woke Act was signed into law last year,” the press release said, referring to the controversial education law.
+In doing so, they confirmed many of the worst fears educators had when the Stop Woke Act was signed into law last year,” it wrote in a press release, referring to the controversial education law.
 “These new standards are a disservice to Florida’s students and are a big step backward for a state that has required teaching African American history since 1994.”

 The president of the association, Andrew Spar, said in the press release, “How can our students ever be equipped for the future if they don’t have a full, honest picture of where we’ve come from?
 Florida’s students deserve a world-class education that equips them to be successful adults who can help heal our nation’s divisions rather than deepen them.”